viggin543/opentikva/scripts/atlassian/readme.md

 currently supports opening tasks. listing tasks assigned to you.

-supports integration with alfred workflows.
+can be integrated with alfred workflows.
 ---
 ## intallation: